 One of the world's largest chocolate producers.
 Founded in Italy in 1946.
 Acquired Nestle's US confectionery business in 2018.

-The WWF Palm Oil Buyers Scorecard 2019 assesses 173 companies on the commitments they have made, and the actions they have taken, to ensure that there is no destruction of nature including no deforestation along their supply chains; and support a responsible and sustainable palm oil industry beyond their own supply chain.
-This company is rated 'leading the way' with a score of 21.5 out of a possible total of 22.
+The WWF Palm Oil Buyers Scorecard 2021 assesses 227 companies on the actions companies have taken to ensure their own palm oil supply chain is sustainable and free of deforestation, natural ecosystem conversion, and human rights abuse.
+This company is rated 'leading the way' with a score of 21.71 out of a possible total of 24.

 A 2017 investigation by Mighty Earth, "Chocolate's Dark Secret," found that a large amount of the cocoa used in chocolate produced by major chocolate companies, including this one, is grown illegally in national parks and other protected areas in Ivory Coast and Ghana.
 The countries are the world's two largest cocoa producers.
 The report documents how in several national parks and other protected areas, 90% or more of the land mass has been converted to cocoa.
 Less than four percent of Ivory Coast remains densely forested.